materialsproject/pymatgen-analysis-defects/paper/paper.md

 flow = Flow(jobs)
 ```

-The code above will generate a `Flow` object that contains all of the instructions to dynamically create all of the required defect calculations, which can be sent to the job manager on HPC to be executed.
+The code above will generate a `Flow` object that contains all of the instructions to dynamically create all of the required defect calculations, which can be sent to the job manager on an HPC system.

 # Statement of need